PebbleFrame/item-chimp/README.md

 ## Usage

 > This app is built with React.js on the front-end and Node.js/Express on the back-end.
-There are three major parts of this app:
+There are several major parts of this app:

 1. Front-end: React.js - React allows each part of the UI to be broken into modular components.
 These components can be inserted into other components easily to maintain an organized separation of concerns.
 The various components for the React front-end are found in the `client` folder.

-2. Back-end: Node.js/Express Framework - The Express framework provides middleware to make working with Node much simpler.
+1. Back-end: Node.js/Express Framework - The Express framework provides middleware to make working with Node much simpler.

-3. Database: MySql (Bookshelf ORM) - MySql, a relational database, is used to store user and review data.
+1. Database: MySql (Bookshelf ORM) - MySql, a relational database, is used to store user and review data.
 The schema and models for our MySql database can be found in `server/db`.

-*Note about Browserify*
+1. APIs: The two primary APIs used in this app are the Walmart and Best Buy APIs.
+The Amazon API is also incorporated into this app, but unfortunately, Amazon does not return reviews directly, so we cannot utilize its review data for our D3 visualization.

+1. D3 - D3 is used to visualize the data retrieved from API requests.

-> Browserify is used to allow the `require` statement to be used on browser code.
+1. Browserify - Browserify is used to allow the `require` statement to be used on browser code.
 It recursively analyzes all the `require` calls in theh app andn builds a bundle that is served up to the browser in a single `<script>` tag.
 It is standard practice to use something like Browserify (or Webpack) with React.js.

 > The reason it may take a while for the app to initially load after making a change is because the browser code is being compiled by `browserify` and `reactify` into one `<script>` tag.